syedwshah/news-api/README.md

 ## Getting Started

 1. Clone the repository: `git clone https://github.com/your_username/gnews-api`
-2. Change directory into the project folder: `cd gnews-api`
+2. Change directory into the project folder: `cd news-api`
 3. Install dependencies: `go install`
 4. Create a .env file with the following contents: `API_KEY=<your_token>`, replacing `<your_token>` with your GNews API token.
 If you do not have a token, the default token in `handlers/handlers.go` will be used.
 5. Start the server: `go run main.go`